Overview of Server Persistence

 Client stored persistence, which includes HTTP cookie, HTTP header mapping, and consistent hash, are not kept locally on Service Engines.
 When the data, such as a cookie presented by the client, is received, it contains the IP address and port of the persisted server for the client.
 No local storage or memory is consumed to mirror the persistence.
 Persist tables may be infinite in size, as no table is locally maintained.

 Locally stored persistence methods, which includes HTTP app cookies, TLS, client IP addresses, and DataScripts, Vantage SEs maintain the persist mappings in a local table.
-This table is automatically mirrored to all other Service Engines supporting the virtual service as well as the Controllers.
+This table is automatically mirrored to all other Service Engines supporting the virtual service.
+This is achieved through an Inter-SE communication infra - objsync.
 An SE failover will not result in a loss of persistence mappings.
 To support larger persistence tables, allocate more memory to Service Engines and the SE Group > Connection table setting.